angristan/meetndo/README.md

-# BlaBlaMeet
+# meet&do

 Meeting website for students and enthusiasts.

-This is a project for Hanyang University
+This is a project for Hanyang University.